-Grace McCarthy is Associate Dean (Education) in the Faculty of Business at the University of Wollongong.
+Grace McCarthy is Dean Sydney Business School at the University of Wollongong.

-Grace is passionate about learning and teaching, and In 2012 was awarded an Australian Government Citation for Outstanding Contributions to Student Learning.
+Grace is passionate about learning and teaching, and in 2012 was awarded an Australian Government Citation for Outstanding Contributions to Student Learning.
+Her research and teaching focus on leadership and coaching.
+Grace chairs the UOW College Academic Board.
 Grace also has many years of experience working in industry, including as European Director of Customer Service of a multinational manufacturing firm.
-Grace joined the Board of St. Mary’s in 2010 and chairs the Governance and Nominations Committee.
-Grace and her husband Tim have 2 grown up children, Fiona, who is studying at ANU, and Seán, who is studying at UOW.
+Grace joined the Board of St. Mary’s in 2010 and is also a member of the Governance and Nominations Committee.
+She is also a member of the Board of The Illawarra Connection.
+Grace and her husband Tim have 2 grown up children, Fiona, an alumna of St. Mary’s, and Seán, who attended Edmund Rice College.